 Things to note: Parking is $5/car, and the photography permit fee is $50.
 You must pay the permit if you plan to shoot there.

-WOW!
-That was a ton of information but I hope you find it helpful!
-If you’re getting married in the DFW or San Antonio area and are still looking for a wedding photographer, feel free to reach out so we can talk over some details!
+That was a ton of information but I hope you find it helpful for planning your engagement session!
+If you’re getting married in the DFW or San Antonio area and are still looking for a wedding photographer, feel free to reach out at the links below so we can talk over some details!
 I’d love to see if we’d be a great fit!